 None.

-BP NODE REQUIREMENTS OF THE SYSTEM
+BP NODE REQUIREMENTS

 DISCUSSION

 Bundle Protocol implements the bundle mechanisms needed to generate, forward, and receive bundles.
 To do so it relies on the existence of services from some external source (e.g. the spacecraft on which the bundle node resides).
 This section lists the services that BP needs from some external source in order to function.
-It is broken into system requirements (basic services such as storage and a source of time), and underlying communication service requirements (external services that effect transmission and reception).
+It is broken into operational requirements (basic services such as storage and a source of time), and underlying communication service requirements (external services that effect transmission and reception).

-BP REQUIREMENTS
+OPERATIONAL REQUIREMENTS

 BP nodes shall have access to a storage service.